Respiratory Therapy

 Although hospitals will continue to employ the vast majority of therapists, a growing number can expect to work outside of hospitals in home health care services, offices of physicians or other health practitioners, or consumer-goods rental firms.

-Median annual earnings of respiratory therapists were $61,330 in May 2019.
+National median annual earnings of respiratory therapists were $70,540 in 2022.
 (Source: U.S. Department of Labor Bureau of Labor Statistics)

 Additional career advancement opportunities exist in education, administration, research, and in commercial companies as clinical specialists, pharmaceutical sales, and technical support.
 Students wanting to earn a four-year degree may do so by transferring to Athens State University – Bachelor of Science in Health Science.